Aman100/Aman100/README.md

 ## Something about Me !!
 - I Am A Programming Enthusiastic.
-- I Have Keen Interest In Mindset.
+- I Have Keen Interest in observing, analyzing, understanding my thoughts and how it impacts my actions.
 - I Love Adventure, Playing Video Games.
 - I Like To Read Books.
 - In Free Time I Like To Watch Anime.